PaoloTorregroza/GoLife/README.md

 # GoLife
-The Conway's game of life whit Golang UwU
+The Conway's game of life made whit Golang